 DCF Fair Value Target:

 Below please find a table outlining a discounted cash flow forecast for GM, in which we model out valuation assuming a variety of terminal growth rates.
-To summarize, we found that General Motors Co ranked in the 83th percentile in terms of potential gain offered.
-More precisely, our analysis suggests the stock is undervalued by approximately 679.83% on a DCF basis.
-As for the metrics that stood out in our discounted cash flow analysis of General Motors Co, consider:
+To summarize, we found that General Motors Co ranked in the 31th percentile in terms of potential gain offered.
+We should note, though, that the most conservative analysis suggests this stock will yield negative results -- and thus may be a potential short opportunity.
+In terms of the factors that were most noteworthy in this DCF analysis for GM, they are:

-GM's estimated cost of debt, based largely on its market capitalization and its interest coverage ratio, is 2%; for context, that number is higher than merely 0.19% of tickers in our DCF set.
+General Motors Co's weighted average cost of capital (WACC) is 6%; for context, that number is higher than merely 0.42% of tickers in our DCF set.

 Terminal Growth Rate in Free Cash Flow